 Roku wants you to use their device for strictly watching video and entertainment and with the selected apps they have available…

-Unfortunately, a built-in, native web browser is not possible for download on Roku the way it is on Firestick.
+Unfortunately, getting a built-in, native web browser is not possible for download on Roku in the same way it is on a Firestick.

 Sure there are casting methods… but, what did I do instead?

 My friends and I all switched to an Amazon Firestick instead of Roku.
 Why?
 It’s inexpensive and there’s a built-in web browser downloadable without any hassle at all.

 Not to mention It’s extremely impressive in nearly every way.
 I bought one without thinking and I’m glad I impulsively did.

 It was about time I upgraded and the streaming benefits far outweighed the cost which made for the perfect upgrade from Roku.

 Oh, and did i mention it has a built-in, downloadable browser?

 Does the Roku internet browser private channel “Web Browser X” or Poprism still work?